Shein Loses It’s Shine

 Genao recognizes the cheap material of the majority of the clothes she receives, but continues to buy because of the low prices.

-Sacrificing the quality of clothes because they’re your style is a choice many people have made since the rise of fast fashion websites like Shein, but the decision may have unforeseen consequences.
+Sacrificing the quality of clothes because they’re your style is a choice many people have made since the rise of fast fashion websites like Shein, but the decision has unforeseen consequences.

 “Even though the clothes on Shein were cute, I knew how bad fast fashion was for the environment,” said Brody.